docker-mailserver/docker-mailserver/docs/content/config/security/mail_crypt.md

 ## Single Encryption Key / Global Method

-1. Create `10-custom.conf` and populate it with in the following:
+1. Create `10-custom.conf` and populate it with the following:

     ```
     # Enables mail_crypt for all services (imap, pop3, etc)